Bryan W. Ball

-Bryan W. Ball (born 11 July 1935) is a British theologian, author, teacher, former president of Avondale College and former president of the Seventh-day Adventist Church in the South Pacific.
+Bryan W. Ball (11 July 1935 – 12 November 2025) was a British theologian, author, teacher, former president of Avondale College and former president of the Seventh-day Adventist Church in the South Pacific.

 Biography

 Bryan William Ball was born in Bere Ferrers, Devon, England on 11 July 1935, the son of Cecil William Richard Ball and Nora (née Beardsell).

 Ball was educated at Bedford Modern School and Tavistock Grammar School.
 He graduated BA from Newbold College, MA in Religion from Andrews University and was awarded a PhD from the University of London.

 Ball was Chair of Theology at Newbold College between 1976 and 1984.
 In 1984 he moved to Australia to become president of Avondale College between 1984 and 1990.
 He was later made president of the South Pacific Division between 1990 and 1997 where he was instrumental in the further development of the Sydney Adventist Hospital and helped the Pacific Adventist College in Papua New Guinea achieve university status.

 Ball is a widely cited scholar who has written extensively on current and historical theological issues.

+Ball died on 12 November 2025, at the age of 86.